dgarnier/GSPD/README.md

 ## The very quickstart guide

-**Description:** GSpulse lets you design a sequence of Grad-Shafranov plasma equilibria for a plasma pulse.
+**Description:** GSpulsedesign lets you design a sequence of Grad-Shafranov plasma equilibria for a plasma pulse.
 Equilibria satisfy both force balance and circuit dynamics.

 ```
 Step 1: run startup.m